embicoin/documents/python programming in Storj.md

 ```
 Be careful to use double-quotation to specify the key when downloading bacause key includes =(equal), which has special meaning for shell.

-You can see test.data is uploaded, and downloaded sucessfully.
+You can see test.dat is uploaded, and downloaded sucessfully.

-##5.
+##6.
 Conclusion
 I explaned the outline of Storj, which is clowd storage platform.
 And I wrote a
 simple program for uploading  /downloading files across Storj network by using Python.
 If you want to check the other programs using JSON API, check [this thread in Storjtalk](https://storjtalk.org/index.php?topic=1492.0).